Afnan2049/holbertonschool-simple_shell/README.md

 # C - Simple Shell

 ---
-###this simple shell project is a simple implementation of a UNIX command interpreter written in C. It imitates the behaviour of the standard shell by handling user commands, executing programmes by their full paths, and mimics the behaviour of /bin/sh.
+### this simple shell project is a simple implementation of a UNIX command interpreter written in C. It imitates the behaviour of the standard shell by handling user commands, executing programmes by their full paths, and mimics the behaviour of /bin/sh.
 It reads user input, analyses arguments, and executes system commands.
 It demonstrates a deep understanding of low-level system calls, memory management, and process synchronization.
 ---

 ---
 ## Table of Contents
--Description
+- Description
--Project Files
+- Project Files
--Requirements
+- Requirements
--Compilation & Usage
+- Compilation & Usage
--Authors
+- Authors
 ---

 ---